brienjuma/github-search/README.md

 ## Built With
 * ANGULAR - web framework for building client applications using TypeScript & HTML.
 * BOOTSTRAP - rapid UI CSS based framework.
+* GitHub API - to retrieve data from the github server.

 ## Author
 jumaBrian